codacy/codacy-eslint-legacy/docs/description/no-negated-in-lhs.md

+---
-# no-negated-in-lhs
+title: no-negated-in-lhs

-Disallows negating the left operand in `in` expressions.
+rule_type: problem
+---

-This rule was **deprecated** in ESLint v3.3.0 and replaced by the [no-unsafe-negation](no-unsafe-negation.md) rule.
+This rule was **deprecated** in ESLint v3.3.0 and replaced by the [no-unsafe-negation](no-unsafe-negation) rule.

 Just as developers might type `-a + b` when they mean `-(a + b)` for the negative of a sum, they might type `!key in object` by mistake when they almost certainly mean `!(key in object)` to test that a key is not in an object.